 1. Art and background during song scenes – the best is for the movie, Kilimanjaro.
 Good use of the Mayan era costumes and beautiful dancers.
 The picturisation of the opening song, Kadhal Anukal is also good – deserts with crystal blue patches of water (damn, where did they find these places?).

-5. Fight scene in the train – with such a confined area and too many “baddies”, stunt masters Peter Hein, Yuen Woo Ping and Alex Martin pulled it off rather beautifully.
+5. The fight scene in the train – with such a confined area and too many “baddies”, stunt masters Peter Hein, Yuen Woo-Ping and Alex Martin pulled it off rather beautifully.
 It reminded me of the epic fight between Neo and many of the rouge formerly known as Agent Smith in the Matrix trilogy.

-(Chitti 2.0 is evil but it was my favorite – Rajini acted the character almost flawlessly.
-Image source: www.indiaglitz.com/tamil/)
+(Chitti 2.0 is evil but it was my favourite – Rajini acted the character almost flawlessly.
+Image source: Huffington Post)

 The Bad & Ugly